-Currently, Dr. Lieber is working at the Center for Independent Living in
+Formerly, Dr. Lieber was working at the Center for Independent Living in

 Berkeley, an organization which helps disabled people become

 independent.
-Among his functions there, he has assisted a homeless man
+Among his functions there, he had assisted a homeless man

 in his lawsuit for malpractice against a county hospital.
 In the course

-of which, Dr. Lieber has written in behalf of this man several motions
+of which, Dr. Lieber had written in behalf of this man several motions

-for the court and has recently written---with very little
+for the court and had written---with very little

-assistance---and has submitted, two briefs to the California Court of
+assistance---and had submitted, two briefs to the California Court of

 Appeals, also in behalf of that man.
 One lawyer on the staff, referring